The-Yak-Collective/backups/Roam/ArtOfGig/infrastructure chat 03 5.23.2020.md

             - possibly lock some of the channels in opt-in ... like project channel.
         - treat it like Twitter
         - self-assignment mod
-- having an active community to engage with is motivated enough
-    - focus on the active community
-    - another topic: the format of proposing new volunteer projects
-        - standardize the project
-        - project brief for neurofuturuma was valuable and missing for some of these acti
-        - more clear roles defined
 - personal discord mgmt
     - muting aggressively
         - [[Drew Schorno]]  set mute for everything